-- It helps in establishing mutual relation between the employee and the company.
+- Helps in establishing the mutual relation between the employee and the company.

 - It is useful for the candidate so that he comes to know about his profession, the type of work that is expected from him and he gets to know about the company.

-- It is beneficial for the interviewer and the interviewee as individuals, because both of them gain experience, both professionally and personally.
+- An interview is beneficial for the interviewer and the interviewee as individuals, because both of them gain experience, both professionally and personally.

-- It also helps the company build its credentials and image among the employment seeking candidates.
+- The interview also helps the company build its credentials and image among the employment seeking candidates.

 1. One-to-one interview (Personal interview):

 It is the most common among the interview types, it involves the interviewer asking questions maybe both technical and general to the interviewee to investigate how fit the candidate is for the job.